-5.21 Development of ing a Scope of Work for Level II ADR Alternatives Analysis
+5.2 Developing a Scope of Work for Alternatives Analysis

-The intent of this section is to provide\outline\a collaborative process to define theascope of work for a Level II review which allows for analysis and document preparation.
+The intent of this section is to outline a collaborative process to define the scope of work for a Level II review which allows for analysis and document preparation.
 This step is critical, as the level of effort for the alternatives analysis will depend on the size and complexity of the project and the relative importance and sensitivity of the receiving water.